 How You Can Get Justice

 Currently, there is not a wide-spread understanding of gender-motivated violence in New York.
-This is due in part to the fact that the VGMVPL lookback window does not start until March 1, 2023.
+This is due in part to the fact that the VGMVPL lookback window did not start until March 1, 2023.

 During this lookback window, victims will make their cases and help form our legal interpretation of gender-motivated violence.